agh-glk/fcs/docs/source/server/linkdb.rst

       Returns additional information about the given link.

-      :return: List with 3 strings - priority, fetch date (could be an empty string) and depth of crawling tree (method of crawling tree depth calculating depends on the policy - for details see :ref:CrawlingDepthPolicy_)
+      :return: List with 3 strings - priority, fetch date (could be an empty string) and depth of crawling tree (method of crawling tree depth calculating depends on the policy - for details see CrawlingDepthPolicy_)
       :rtype: list of strings

    .. py:method:: close()